-As noted in the sections Reporting On-Campus Crimes and Other Emergencies and Reporting Off-Campus Crimes and Other Emergencies, UAPD encourages anyone with knowledge of a crime, on or off campus, to report it to UAPD.
-In order to maximize safety on campus and aid in prompt investigations, we ask that you report to UAPD any incident that may qualify as criminal homicide (murder, non-negligent manslaughter & negligent manslaughter); sex offenses (sexual assault, which includes rape, fondling, incest, statutory rape); robbery; aggravated assault; burglary; motor vehicle theft; arson; dating violence; domestic violence; and stalking.
+As noted in the sections Reporting On-Campus Crimes and Other Emergencies and Reporting Off-Campus Crimes and Other Emergencies, the UAPD encourages anyone with knowledge of a crime on or off campus to report it.
+In order to maximize safety on campus and aid in prompt investigations, we ask that you report to the Gadsden Police Department and/or the UA Gadsden Center Director any incident that may qualify as criminal homicide (murder, non-negligent manslaughter & negligent manslaughter); sex offenses (sexual assault, which includes rape, fondling, incest, statutory rape); robbery; aggravated assault; burglary; motor vehicle theft;

+arson; dating violence; domestic violence; and stalking.
 We also ask that you report hate crimes associated with these offenses and associated with larceny/theft, simple assault, intimidation, destruction/ damage/ vandalism of property or other crimes involving bodily injury.
-If the report meets compliance requirements under federal law, those crimes will be included in the statistics reported in the Annual Campus Security and Fire Safety Report.
+If the report meets compliance requirements under federal law they will be included in the statistics reported in the UA Gadsden Center Annual Campus Security Report.